-Prof. Dr. Daniel Bellingradt
+Dr. Daniel Bellingradt

-Daniel's interests are centered on the materiality, sociality and spatiality of communication flows, and these focus is reflected in his recent edited volumes and monographs: "Books in Motion in Early Modern Europe.
-Beyond Production, Circulation and Consumption" (2017, eds. with Jeroen Salman and Paul Nelles), "A History of Early Modern Communication.
+- Daniel's interests are centered on the materiality, sociality and spatiality of communication flows, and this focus is reflected in his edited volumes: "The Paper Trade in Early Modern Europe.
+Practices, Materials, Networks" (2021, eds. with Anna Reynolds), "Books in Motion in Early Modern Europe.
+Beyond Production, Circulation and Consumption" (2017, eds. with Jeroen Salman and Paul Nelles), and "A History of Early Modern Communication.
 German and Italian Historiographical Perspectives" (ed. together with Massimo Rospocher, 2019).

 - Daniel is part of the European project "PURE" (PUblic REnaissance: Urban Cultures of Public Space between Early Modern Europe and the Present), a collaborative project funded from HERA with about 1 million Euro that runs from 2019 to 2023.
 The project includes an app-trail city tour through 1686 Hamburg and a website: http://www.hiddencities.eu.
 Other recent projects of Daniel include leading a project funded by the German Research Association (DFG) that will build an online database for the German writing calendar - the Schreibkalender.

 - Also, at the moment (i.e. in the spare time that a father with a fixed-term employment contract has during a global pandemy), he is engaged in preparing an edited volume on early modern intermediality (together with Massimo Rospocher), and finishes a few articles for example on used books.
 Recently, Daniel has started writing a book on media echoes, and is preparing his thoughts together with Agnes Gehbald on what a global book history might look like.
 You can follow Daniel's interests on Twitter if you like: https://twitter.com/dbellingradt